bmartino1/Docker-BitcoinCoreGUI/README.md

 ## Volume (Persistence)

-AT FIRST LAUCH ALWAYS CHOSE THE 2ND OPTION!!!
+AT FIRST LAUNCH ALWAYS CHOOSE THE 2ND OPTION!!!
 ![image](https://github.com/user-attachments/assets/a20cc3ec-8af6-40a9-bb6a-cd9019157a87)